-I’m writing to share my Japanese learning path last year, from Zero to JLPT N3, in seven months.
+I’m writing to share my Japanese learning path last year, from Zero to JLPT N3.
 It’s achievable and practical.

 2020 has been, no wonder, a strange and challenging year almost for most people, including me.
-We are isolated from the world where nearly no good news is going on, working from home and away from the office, colleagues, and friends since March, getting used to facing people under masks.
+Since March, we are isolated from the world where nearly no good news is going on, working from home and away from the office, colleagues, and friends, getting used to facing people under masks.

 My motivation to learn Japanese is relatively straightforward:

 After seven months of learning, I took the JLPT N3 in December 2020 at the Japanese Cultural Society of Singapore.
-Seven months of part-time study is not sufficient to master the language, and I met some difficulties during the text.
+Seven months of part-time study is insufficient to master the language, and I met some difficulties during the text.
 Luckily the result turned out well.
-I got an A in both Vocabulary and Grammar, and a 60/60 for reading.

 I want to introduce my reference books, textbooks, exam books, and how I used them.
 I hope it can help somebody to start their journey of learning Japanese.

 For reference books, I only bought three books, and these are more than enough for me.

 The only textbooks I used is the complete set of 『みんなの日本語初級』 including Textbook and several workbooks, as this link shows.
 As I’m studying part-time, I spent around 1-2 hours learning these textbooks every day.